Atheos/Atheos/docs/api.md

 ### Themes

 All layout related stuff is merged together as a theme.
 Atheos uses by default the `default` theme which is located in the `themes` directory.
-As already mentioned in the components section of this article, each component is using a `screen.css` which is automatically loaded on startup.
 If the desired file is missing in a custom theme, Atheos has an included fallback to the `default` theme.
-More information about themes can be found at https://github.com/Atheos/Atheos/wiki/Themes
+More information about themes can be found at [Themes](/docs/themes)